Dale Tryon, Baroness Tryon

-Dale Elizabeth Tryon, Baroness Tryon (née Harper; 3 January 1948 – 15 November 1997) was a socialite in British royal court circles, as a mistress of the future King Charles III, then the Prince of Wales, and a successful businesswoman in the international fashion world.
+Dale Elizabeth Tryon, Baroness Tryon (née Harper; 3 January 1948 – 15 November 1997) was a socialite and a successful businesswoman in the international fashion world.
 She created the fashion label "Kanga" and the couture line "The Dale Tryon Collection".
 "Kanga" also came to be her own nickname.
 Tryon gave her support to a number of charities including SANE—the mental health charity of which she was the chairwoman.
+She was a close friend of King Charles III (then Prince of Wales).

 Early life

 Born in Melbourne, Australia, she was the eldest of three children of a wealthy printing magnate, Barry Harper, and his wife, Jean Harper.
 In early childhood Dale was diagnosed with Perthes disease, which affects the hip joint, and which she had until the age of nine, spending time in a children's hospital in irons, from feet to chest.
 She had also received a diagnosis for spina bifida since childhood.
 On her graduation, she worked in London as a public relations officer for the airline Qantas.